 When an incident report is received that involves a student respondent not currently enrolled in classes, the student will receive a hold on their account preventing future registration until the conduct matter is resolved.
-When a student respondent is close to graduation, and the sanction may result in a university suspension or dismissal, a hold may be placed on the student's account, preventing the conferral of a degree until the matter is resolved.
+In the case of pending conduct proceedings, the university may place a hold on the student's account, preventing the conferral of a degree and withholding a respondent's diploma pending resolution of the conduct proceedings and application of sanctions, if any.